July 6, 2026

 Tax treatment depends on whether you use cash or accrual accounting:

-• Cash-basis businesses: Revenue may be taxable when cash is received
+• Cash-basis businesses: Revenue may be taxable when you receive cash

-• Accrual-basis businesses: Revenue is taxable when earned
+• Accrual-basis businesses: Revenue is taxable when you earn it

 Deferred revenue balances may also influence taxable income under IRS rules and specific revenue recognition timing.